YEOWEIHNGWHYELAB/CARLA-ManualControl/README.md

 that gamers come and play around in the game while developers make AI cars to be trained in the environment through the multiplayer setup...

+I have eliminated the dead zone issue which causes steering drive...
+Also I made it such that user can choose if they want GTA 5 kind of steering, where the steering input varies with the speed of the vehicle.
+This is to avoid understeering situations when the car is moving too fast and the steering input is too much...

 ## Controller Mapping
 ![XBOX Control Mapping](https://github.com/YEOWEIHNGWHYELAB/CARLA-ManualControl/blob/main/Images/XboxKey.png)